 Benefits of a chattel mortgage for a business

-- Interest rates are usually lower than an unsecured loan, such as a consumer car loan.
+- interest rates are usually lower than an unsecured loan, such as a consumer car loan.

-- Unlike a hire purchase or finance lease, a chattel mortgage gives you ownership from the start, so it appears as an asset for your business as well as a liability (the loan).
+- unlike a hire purchase or finance lease, a chattel mortgage gives you ownership from the start, so it appears as an asset for your business as well as a liability (the loan).

-- Repayments can be fixed.
+- repayments can be fixed.
 They can also be structured to suit the cash flow of your business.

-- You can choose to set a balloon payment at the end of the term.
+- you can choose to set a balloon payment at the end of the term.
 This gives your business the ability to decide whether you’d prefer to keep your monthly repayments down by paying more at the end of the term.

 Our vehicle and equipment finance solution

-At NAB, we offer a business vehicle and equipment loan.
+At NAB, we also offer a business car, vehicle and equipment loan.
 Like a chattel mortgage, it allows you to purchase vehicles or equipment with no upfront deposit so you can keep the money in your business.
 Generally, the only security needed is the asset itself.
 This might be a good option for you if: